IbrahimElshafey/LocalResumableFunction/_Documents/Refactor and Enhancements.md

 	* Use Queue Service to Handle Pushed Calls
 		* Kafka,RbbittMQ or ActiveMQ
 	* Use Queue Service that support queries for fast wait insertion
-* Use .net standard for Handler project
-* Encryption option sensitive data
+* Encryption option for sensitive data
 	* Function state
 	* Match and SetData Expressions
 * Resumable function hooks
 	* After Resumed
 	* On Error Occurred
 * Use pull mode to get calls from a queue
-* Replace HttpHangfire with abstraction to enable queue based communication
 * How can I benefit from Azure Service Fabric
 	* https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-overview
 * Optimize wait table indexes to enable fast wait insertion